British Rail Class 37: Class 37/0

 This designation covered all 309 locomotives as built, but with such a large number of locomotives and with two companies involved in the building, there were several differences within this sub-class alone.
 The most visible external difference was that the first 119 locos (originally) had a "split" headcode box; for these locos the four digit train reporting number was shown in two square boxes, each containing two digits and separated by a pair of connecting doors, designed to allow the train crew to be exchanged while in motion.
 Later locomotives had a single centrally placed headcode box and also had the horns mounted on the roof, rather than built into the nose of the locomotive.
 This difference was the reason for the double change in numbers (involving D6700 and D6819) when implementing the TOPS scheme described earlier.

+From the mid-1970s onwards some locomotives that had been built with steam heating boilers and where these were not longer used had the associated water tank converted for use as an additional fuel tank, extending the fuel capacity to 1750 impgal.

 Class 37/3

 There were two incarnations of a 37/3 subclass.
 The first was a group of 12 Motherwell allocated locos that were fitted with strengthened couplings and modified brake blocks for working the heavy trains to Ravenscraig.
 These were all renumbered back to their original numbers by the end of 1988.
+Starting in 1979 triple-heading on iron ore hoppers between Port Talbot and Llanwern in South Wales commenced, typically using locomotives in the range 37 299-37 308.